 When every specification is met, and the product is OKed by project managers, designers, developers, and testers, comes the long-awaited stage of launch.

 The story doesn’t end with launching an app.
 If there are bugs detected during real-world usage, they get fixed.
 If the first few months show that an application has further opportunities for development, a client can choose to make an arrangement for maintenance or start a new development cycle.
 Good app maintenance services are very effective, they help keep a project healthy, up-to-date, and in the best condition.

 * * *

-This, however, brings certain limitations like urgency.
-The mobile market is extremely sensitive to trends and actuality of design and performance.
+However, this brings certain limitations like urgency.
+The mobile market is extremely sensitive to trends and the actuality of design and performance.
 What is the future of mobile app development?
-Chatbots, wearables, the further development of IoT and cloud-based solutions, AR and VR, on-demand apps — these are just some of the trends that are forming the mobile app market of today and the near future.
-Because of the COVID‑19 pandemic, people are spending more and more time on their mobile phones, deprived for the time being of some of their favorite activities.
-There is a trend for creating the digital counterparts of such activities will only grow.
-If you want to learn what app categories are in the mainstream today, read this article.
+Chatbots, wearables, the further development of IoT and cloud-based solutions, AR and VR, and on-demand apps — these are just some of the trends that are forming the mobile app market of today and the near future.
+After the COVID‑19 pandemic, people have gotten used to spending more and more time on their mobile phones, deprived for the time being of some of their favorite activities.
+There is a trend for creating digital counterparts of such activities will only grow.

 Do you want to create a mobile app?
 Contact us and let’s build a versatile application that will catch your client’s eye.